ebonfowl/DuckWorks/README.md

-<<<<<<< HEAD
 # 🦆 DUCKWORKS SUITE

 **Educational Automation That Just Works!**

-A collection of AI-powered tools designed to enhance educational productivity through desktop automation.
+DuckWorks is a collection of AI-powered tools designed to enhance educational productivity through desktop automation.
 All tools are controlled by a single, modern graphical user interface.

 ## [DuckGrade](#-duckgrade---ai-powered-assignment-grading)